BIENNALE DEMOCRAZIA: THE PROJECT

 The success of Biennale Democrazia is based on the work of a network of more than 70 institutions, organizations and associations.
 This promotes the circulation of a wide range of ideas, suggestions and proposals, and encourages the active participation of citizens in forging them.
 An average of 40,000 people participate in each edition – many of them young people and students, through their involvement in training programs offered in 70 schools across the region of Piemonte and elsewhere in Italy.
 The Biennale Democrazia Campus hosts 200 young people each session – an incredible and unique experience for all.

-The fifth edition of Biennale Democrazia offers four thematic proposals for reflection and study: States of Necessity; An Uncertain Society; Governing Emergency; New Beginnings.
+The sixth edition of Biennale Democrazia offers three thematic proposals for reflection and study: Lights and Shadows; The Transparency Society; From Sunset to Sunrise.

 1. Lights and Shadows

 A copious flow of news, images, videos, photographs and selfies, produces a vivid and “instantaneous” representation of reality every day: a huge mosaic of disconnected tiles that aspires to be objective, exhaustive, all-embracing.
 Immersed in this chaotic and pervading communication flow, where the visibility gained thanks to social media plays a decisive role, societies become opaque.
 Social ills stop to be problems to solve and become the subject of helpless looks: poverty, young people without a job, gender violence, environmental looting, migrants reduced to the condition of “non- person”.
 In this context, however, criticism is still able to raise questions, information can show hidden realities, politics continues to be the space where different points of view can be compared and questioned.